 Funding for research and scholarship is provided by NOMIS, a private Swiss foundation.

-Led by Dušan Borić, an international team of scholars includes researchers drawn from the fields of evolutionary anthropology, genetics, archaeology, and more.
+The Academy is bringing together Dušan Borić and an international team of researchers drawn from the fields of evolutionary anthropology, genetics, archaeology, and more.